HabibRazek/finbridge/ROLE_BASED_ACCESS_SUMMARY.md

 5. ✅ Should not be able to access protected routes

 ### Test Agent User Management:
-1. Login as agent@finbridge.tn / agent123
+1. Login as agent@bankify.tn / agent123
 2. Navigate to "User Management" in sidebar
 3. Click "Add New User"
 4. Fill in user details (name, email, password, role)